dGs-/WAPT-Documentation/source/wapt-concept/index.rst

 *Group* packages
 """"""""""""""""

-They are groups/ bundles of packages.
+They are groups / bundles of packages.

 .. hint::